Yellow-rumped

 |

 ![]() Yellow-rumped Warbler in North America has two subspecies, which were once (and may soon again be) considered separate species.
 The first two pictures show breeding plumage males of both subspecies, Audubon's above, the more common one in the west, and Myrtle below, much more common in the east.
 The best-known distinction between them is the throat color, yellow in Audubon's, white in Myrtle.
 However this distinction is not diagnostic, as some Audubon's have white throats.
 Further distinctions are the distinct eyebrow (supercilium) of the Myrtle, and the shape of the throat patch, which wraps around under the cheek patch (auriculars) in the Myrtle, while in the Audubon's it is confined to the throat.
 Females, non-breeding, and especially first-winter birds are less bright and contrasty than breeding males in both subspecies.
-This is the most common warbler in winter in the Bay Area. |
+The Yellow-rumped is by far the most common warbler in winter in the Bay Area. |

 |